chadxsmith/Battleship/README.md

 The Release and User Stories are avaliable here: https://trello.com/b/krHSNrtE/battleship

 #Rspec Script:
 The bridge between problem solving strategy and code was my Rspec script.
-The material included:
+Each line uncovered User Stories requiring additional details, as well as solutions requiring rethinking

 - player has two ships
 - player has name